Installation

 Hosting a production web server is not simple!
-You'll need experience with installing and configuring database, webservers, and associated technologies to successfully deploy the LRS on your own server.
+You'll need experience with installing and configuring databases, webservers, and associated technologies to successfully deploy the LRS on your own server.

 Manual Configuration Steps